evidentlyai/evidently/docs/book/reference/ranking-metrics.md

 **Range**: 0 to 1, where 1 means that 100% of items have been recommended to users.

 **Interpretation**: the higher the value (usually preferable), the larger the share of items represented in the recommendations.
-Popularity-based recommenders that only recommend a limited number of popular items will have a low coverage.
+Popularity-based recommenders that only recommend a limited number of popular items will have low coverage.

 ## 3. Gini index